MicroEJ/docs/ApplicationDeveloperGuide/sectionSimulatorOptions.rst

    See error log file: /tmp/microej/s3/s3_1616489929186.log

-Depending on the error message, one of the following option must be set to increase the size of the memory area which is full.
+Depending on the error message, one of the following options must be set to increase the size of the memory area which is full.

 Option: Objects Heap Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^